jcramalho/docker-clav/README.md

 Change the GraphDB version in the env variable `GRAPHDB_VERSION` in `.env` file.
 This version should be the same as that comes with the name file (ex: `graphdb-free-8.11.0-dist.zip` as `free-8.11.0` as version)

-If you have an new ontology version, put it in the `graphdb` folder and update the en variable `GRAPHDB_DATA_FILE` in `.env` file.
+If you have an new ontology version, put it in the `graphdb` folder and update the env variable `GRAPHDB_DATA_FILE` in `.env` file.

-You can you generate the graphdb image:
+You can now generate the `graphdb` image:
 ```bash
 docker-compose -f docker-compose-dev.yml build graphdb
 #or